thellamagirl/codefolio/SentimentAnalysis/README.md

 ## Configuration

+This project utilizes pre-trained word embeddings from the FastText corpora.
+This will need to be downloaded prior to running the notebook.
+You can find it here: https://fasttext.cc/

-This project does not require any additional configuration files or settings, however, if you wish to run the project in Jupyter Notebook it will need to be installed in advance.
+If you wish to run the project in Jupyter Notebook it will need to be installed in advance.
 Visit https://www.anaconda.com/download to begin.

 ## Contributing